UnbrokenHunter/Java-Utilities/README.md

 Exceptions
 Various methods throw exceptions based on the following conditions:

-IllegalArgumentException: If the vectors provided are null where they shouldn't be.
+IllegalArgumentException: If the vectors provided are null where they shouldn't be, or if scalar value is zero during division.
-See Also
-Other related classes or interfaces which may be of interest.